kshutkin/niceties/draftlog-appender/README.md

 import "@niceties/draftlog-appender";
 ```

-It is better to do it before other imports so default appender in `'@niceites/logger'` not installed.
+It is better to do it before other imports so the default appender in `'@niceites/logger'` is not installed.

 ## Subpackages